My desktop email program of choice.

 Mozilla’s Thunderbird is my choice for a desktop email program.
 I use it all day every day, and I can heartily recommend it as an often more powerful and capable replacement for many email programs, including those that come with Windows.

-The feature list is long, but I want to call out some of my favorite features and some of the things that personally draw me to Thunderbird and cause me to make it my recommendation for almost anyone using a desktop email program.
+The feature list is long, but I want to call out some of my favorites.
+These are what draw me to Thunderbird and cause me to recommend it to almost anyone using a desktop email program.

 Become a Patron of Ask Leo! and go ad-free!